tahonen/gluster-openshift/README.md

 After installation you can test was installation success by create app that needs storage like `oc new-app --template mongodb-persistent -p VOLUME_CAPACITY=1Gi`

 # Customize installation

+All template and config files are pretty much defauls that work.
+If you want to customize your installation you can change following files, but you need to know what you are doing :)

+#### playbooks/roles/gluster_install/templates/topology.j2
+Change this file if you want to create something else than single storage cluster with 3 zones.

+#### playbooks/roles/gluster_install/templates/heketi.j2
+Change if you need to change heketi config.

+#### playbooks/roles/gluster_install/templates/glusterfs-storageclass.j2
+Change if you need to modify or add stuff to storageclass definition.
+For example add labels.

+#### playbooks/roles/gluster_install/tasks/main.yml
+Change this file if you need to change how installation goes.